VoteLab: A Modular and Adaptive Experimentation Platform for Online Collective Decision Making: Comparison with related work

-Several recent efforts focus on the implementation of participatory decision-making processes using digital voting platforms.
-For instance, Consul~\cite{Consul} is such an open-source platform, developed by the Madrid city council for engaging the public in decision-making processes such as making proposals or allocating public budget.
-Similarly, Decidim~\cite{Decidim} is an open-source digital platform for citizen participation.
-These platforms make it possible for everyone to democratically organize campaigns for proposals, public meetings, decision-making discussions and also vote on the selected proposals.
-Stanford Participatory Budgeting (SPB)~\cite{Stanford} is mainly used for budgeting problems rather than collaborative legislation and proposal submissions.

-While these Web apps provide cross-platform compatibility and are easily accessible through Web browsers, their performance is not comparable to the ones of native apps~\cite{Char2011}.
-Moreover, these platforms only support a limited number of voting methods and they do not have significant built-in functionality for the collection of meta-data for the explanation and interpretation of the voting behavior.
+Recent efforts focus on the implementation of participatory decision-making processes using digital voting platforms.
+Consul \cite{Consul} is such an open-source platform, developed by the Madrid city council for engaging public in decision-making processes such as making proposals or allocating public budget.
+Decidim~\cite{Decidim} is an open-source digital platform for citizen participation.
+These platforms make it possible to democratically organize campaigns for proposals, public meetings, decision-making discussions and also vote on the selected proposals.
+Stanford Participatory Budgeting (SPB)~\cite{Stanford} is used for budgeting problems rather than collaborative legislation and proposal submissions.
+While Web apps provide cross-platform compatibility and are easily accessible via Web browsers, their performance is not comparable to the ones of native apps~\cite{Char2011}.
+Moreover, these platforms support a limited number of voting methods and lack significant built-in functionality of meta-data collection for understanding voting behavior.

-Mobile Voting System (MVS)~\cite{Ign2017} is an open-source Android application developed for voting.
-The registration and casting of votes is based on SMS messages.
-M-Vote~\cite{MobileV} is another mobile voting system that focuses on the robustness against attacks, utilizing fingerprint identification for enhanced security and authentication.
-DApps~\cite{Evoting} is also a digital voting system focusing on integrity, where the identification is done based on voters' mobile phone numbers.
-Smart Agora~\cite{SmartAgora, Pournaras2020} is a crowd-sensing ubiquitous platform for outdoor living-lab experiments.
-It is designed for geo-located decision-making at points of interest, while providing capabilities for passive mobile sensor data collection.
-Complex crowd-sensing tasks are designed visually and interactively without the need to write code.
+Mobile Voting System (MVS)~\cite{Ign2017} is an open-source Android voting application.
+Registration and casting of votes is based on SMS messages.
+M-Vote~\cite{MobileV} is a mobile voting system utilizing fingerprint identification for enhanced security and authentication.
+DApps~\cite{Evoting} is also a digital voting system focusing on integrity, where identification is performed using voters' mobile phone numbers.
+Smart Agora~\cite{SmartAgora,Pournaras2020} is a crowd-sensing ubiquitous platform for outdoor living-lab experiments.
+It is designed for geolocated decision-making at points of interest, while providing capabilities for passive mobile sensor data collection.
+Complex crowd-sensing tasks are designed visually and interactively without write code.
 Smart Agora has also been studied in the context of verifying conditions for more informed decision-making on the blockchain.
 It is applied to Smart City domains such as cycling risk assessment~\cite{Pournaras2020}.